The natural world can be both strange and mysterious, and this is certainly the case with plant galls.

 There is a huge variety of galls, and the way they are induced and develop also varies.
-Usually the gall causer in some way attacks or penetrates the plant’s growing tissues and causes the host to reorganise its cells and to develop an abnormal growth.
+Usually the gall causer in some way attacks or penetrates the plant’s growing tissues.
+This triggers the host to reorganise its cells and to develop an abnormal growth.
 The chemistry behind this is not fully understood, although it is thought to be due to complex interactions between hormones and other chemicals.
-Galls have such recognisable forms that the causer can often be easily identified from the growth alone.
+Galls can be so distinctive that we can often identify the causer from the growth alone.

-What is there to be gained by creating a gall?
-In summary, they may provide their inhabitants with any combination of food, shelter and protection from predators.
-It is a parasitic relationship, in that the invader benefits, while the host may be harmed (although in many cases, no obvious harm is apparent, and the plant continues to thrive).
+Why create a gall in the first place?
+What’s in it for the causer?
+In summary, they may provide their inhabitants with any combination of food, shelter and protection.
+It is a parasitic relationship, in that the invader benefits, while the host loses out.
+However often no obvious harm is apparent, and the plant continues to thrive.
 Some galls are open – the gall-inducer causes the leaf to roll and then breeds within the shelter of this ‘tent’.
-Open galls are typically caused by invertebrates with piercing mouthparts, such as aphids and mites.
-Other galls are closed, that is, the larva of the creature, often a wasp or beetle, develops within a fully enclosed structure.
+Open galls are typically the work of invertebrates with piercing mouthparts, such as aphids and mites.
+Other galls are closed, that is, the larva of the creature, often a wasp or beetle, develops within a fully

 Biodiversity and galls

 Some galls causers rely on more than one host.
-A fungus known as Gymnosporangium clavariiforme produces strange orange tentacle-like growths on juniper (Juniperus communis).
-The spores from these then infect the leaves of hawthorn (Crataegus monogyna), resulting in more galls, which are very different in their growth form, and these then re-infect juniper, and so on.
-This clearly demonstrates the fact that, the greater the plant diversity there is in an ecosystem, the more species will be supported overall.
+A fungus known as Gymnosporangium clavariiforme produces strange orange tentacle-like growths on juniper.
+The spores from these then infect the leaves of hawthorn.
+More galls appear, which are very different in their growth form, and these then re-infect juniper, and so on.
+This demonstrates the fact that the more plant species in an ecosystem, the more species will be supported overall.

 Witches and woodland sprites

 While some galls are well hidden and hard to spot, others are much more conspicuous.
-Have you ever looked up into a birch tree (Betula spp.) and noticed what looked like large, dense birds’ nests?
+Have you ever looked up into a birch tree and noticed what looked like large, dense birds’ nests?
 In some cases these may well be nests, but very often they are actually galls called witches’ brooms.
-These are caused by a fungus (Taphrina betulina), which stimulates the tree to produce numerous extra shoots, resulting in a dense nest-like cluster.
+These are the work of a fungus which stimulates the tree to produce this dense, nest-like cluster of twigs.
 The fungus can then feed on the shoots.
-Such growths have puzzled people for centuries, and it was once believed that they were caused by witches flying over the tree!
+Such growths have puzzled people for centuries, and it was once believed that they appeared after a witch had flown over the tree!

-If you spot an odd-looking growth on a dog rose (Rosa canina) it could well be a Robin’s pincushion gall, caused by a wasp (Diplolepis rosae).
+If you spot an odd-looking growth on a dog rose it could well be a Robin’s pincushion gall, caused by a small wasp.
 There was once a belief in England that these were caused by the woodland sprite, Robin Goodfellow or Puck.
-It is hardly surprising that people ascribed supernatural causes to some galls – they look pretty strange, and their causes aren’t exactly obvious!
+It’s not surprising that people ascribed supernatural causes to some galls – they look pretty strange, and their causes aren’t exactly obvious!

 Oaks and wasps

 The real gall specialists include gall midges, gall flies and gall wasps.
-Perhaps one of the most familiar galls is the oak apple, caused by a tiny wasp (Biorhiza pallida).
-There are actually hundreds of species of oak gall wasps – or cynipids as they are known – and they cause a fantastic variety of galls on oaks (Quercus spp.).
-A single oak tree may support many thousands of galls.
-Each cynipid species creates its own unique and outlandish structure: some resemble cotton wool or marbles, pineapples or tiny UFOs!
-Their life histories and interactions with other species are no less fascinating than the structures themselves.
+Perhaps one of the most familiar galls is the oak apple, caused by a tiny wasp called Biorhiza pallida.
+There are actually hundreds of species of oak gall wasps – or cynipids as they are known – and they cause a fantastic variety of galls on oaks.
+A single oak tree may host thousands of galls.
+Each cynipid species creates its own unique and bizarre structure: some resemble cotton wool or marbles, pineapples or tiny UFOs!
+Their life histories and interactions with other species are no less intriguing than the structures themselves.

-Let’s look at some specific examples of a full cynipid life cycle.
+This is a general picture of how some galls develop.
+Now let’s look at some specific examples of a full cynipid life cycle.
 Many of the gall wasps have two distinct generations, each one galling a different part of the tree.
-It would be easy to assume that these very different galls were instigated by two separate species, and it is thanks to the dedicated work of patient naturalists, rearing gall wasps through successive generations, that we know more about their complex life histories.
+It would be easy to assume that these very different galls were caused by two separate species.
+Thanks to the dedicated work of patient naturalists, rearing gall wasps through successive generations, we know more about their complex life histories.

-One species of wasp (Neuroterus quercusbaccurum) develops in tiny disc-like spangle galls, which are abundant on the undersides of oak leaves in the autumn.
+One species of wasp, called Neuroterus quercusbaccurum, develops in tiny disc-like spangle galls.
+You can often see a lot of spangle galls on the undersides of oak leaves in the autumn.
 The galls drop to the forest floor, where the grubs develop over winter under the cover of fallen oak leaves.
 In the spring an all-female generation emerges.
 These are ‘agamic’, meaning that they are able to reproduce without mating.
 They lay their eggs in oak buds, producing currant galls on the catkins and leaves.
 The sexual generation of male and female wasps emerge from the currant galls in June, mate, and then lay their eggs on the undersides of the leaves.
 Spangle galls develop, and so the cycle continues.

 The plot thickens